Neal Dow: State legislator

 Republicans lost the governorship that fall, and in 1856 the Democrats combined with the remaining Whigs in the state legislature to repeal the Maine law entirely.
 Some of the other states that had passed Maine laws followed suit as they learned that the promised benefits were not forthcoming and enforcement was difficult, if not impossible.
 Dow continued to travel the country (and the United Kingdom) speaking in support of prohibition, but to little legislative effect.
 Maine passed a new, much milder Maine law in 1858, which Dow disliked but defended as better than nothing.

 In 1858, Dow won a special election to the Maine House of Representatives as a Republican when one of the members elected declined to serve.
 He won reelection to a full term in 1859, and continued to agitate for stricter prohibition laws, but was unsuccessful.
 He also became entangled in scandal when the State Treasurer, Benjamin D. Peck, lent out state funds to private citizens (including Dow) contravening state law.
 Peck lent large sums to himself, which were lost when his business ventures failed.
 Dow had guaranteed some of Peck's borrowing, and faced ruin as it became clear that Peck could not repay the state treasury.
 Dow was able to settle the debts and conceal much of his role in the affair, but enough of the scandal became known that some of his many enemies attacked him in local newspapers.
 Even some of his prohibitionist allies became less openly supportive of him.
 In September 1860, he did not run for re-election.

 Civil War

 Dow continued to promote prohibition after leaving office, but also added his voice to the growing chorus advocating the abolition of slavery.
 Several slaveholding states seceded after the election of Republican presidential candidate Abraham Lincoln, and formed the Confederate States of America; even before the outbreak of the Civil War, Dow called for the rebellion to be crushed and slavery abolished.
 He was 57 years old at the outbreak of the war, and determined to stay home and tend to his business and care for his aging father.
 After the Confederate attack on Fort Sumter, however, Dow felt compelled to join the Union cause.
-Governor Israel Washburn appointed him Colonel of the 13th Maine Volunteer Infantry Regiment on November 23, 1861.
+Governor Israel Washburn, Jr. appointed him Colonel of the 13th Maine Volunteer Infantry Regiment on November 23, 1861.
 Many of the officers Dow recruited to the cause were his associates from the prohibition movement.